Los Angeles Record Sealing Lawyer

 - Represent you in a hearing, if one is requested by the prosecution.

 Our law firm is ready to help you get your juvenile record or criminal record as an adult sealed.
-Give us a call today to set up a time to discuss your case with our experienced legal team.
+Give our Los Angeles defense attorneys a call today to set up a time to discuss your case with our experienced legal team.

 Are Expungement and Record Sealing Different?